BrucePerens/rigcontrol/README.md

 ![ESP32 Audio Development Kit](website/esp32-audio-kit2.png)

-The design of this appear to originate with AI-Thinker [(site)](https://docs.ai-thinker.com/en/esp32-audio-kit) derived from a design by Espressif called the LyraT [(site)](https://www.espressif.com/en/products/devkits/esp32-lyrat).
+The design of this appears to originate with AI-Thinker [(site)](https://docs.ai-thinker.com/en/esp32-audio-kit) derived from a design by Espressif called the LyraT [(site)](https://www.espressif.com/en/products/devkits/esp32-lyrat).
 The boards available on AliExpress.com are either the AI-Thinker product or